nap2000/docs/ref-question-types.rst

 Viewing Recorded Rankings
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-When results are exported in the default spreadsheet format they qill be shown in multiple columns.
+When results are exported in the default spreadsheet format they will be shown in multiple columns.
 One for each choice.
 The column headings will be take from the question name with the addition of "1", "2", "3" etc.  The first column will contain the choice that was ranked first and so on.

 .. figure::  _images/widget-rank-export.jpg